Soundtrack for this profile

 On the other hand her physical, mental and emotional endurance, as well as her ability to function with little rest, food, relaxation, etc. are superhuman.

 She stopped ageing thousands of years ago.
-Whether she’s actually immortal is unclear.
-But her life span was boosted well beyond even a third-generation Nephalem’s using Unformed Land energy.
+Her life span was boosted well beyond even a third-generation Nephalem’s using Unformed Land energy, though she’s technically not immortal.

 A kind of magic, part 1